Are you interested in making machines that create things or do you have a passion for precision and making machines work

 "If you’ve got a trade, you’ve got it made!
 MIT is where the makers are made.
 The opportunities I have received whilst being at MIT, not only as a student but as a tutorial assistant, have been endless.
 I believe that I will be able to help MIT create a legacy that will be known for their life-changing opportunities across the nation to rangatahi and their whanau."

-Manukau Institute of Technology graduate for former tutorial assistant Hera Eruera is featured on the front cover of Master Plumbers magazine NZ Plumber!
+Manukau Institute of Technology graduate and former tutorial assistant Hera Eruera is featured on the front cover of Master Plumbers magazine NZ Plumber!
 Read the full story here:

 "When i'm not studying I work two days a week at a refrigeration company so i'm getting a good balance of the practical and the theory.
 I'm hoping to jump straight into an apprenticeship after this and the things i'm learning here at MIT will help me get ahead in my apprenticeship.